 We are pleased to present Hillel Day School of Metropolitan Detroit’s Return to School 2021 - 2022 Plan.

 Our main objective for 2021 - 2022 remains to provide robust in-person instruction and to return to as typical an in-person instructional day as possible at all grade levels.
 The safety of our precious students, faculty, and community is at the forefront of our decision-making process, in consultation with governmental and medical professionals.

 As you read through the many sections of this plan, I ask you to reflect deeply on the teachings of Rabbi Hillel, our school’s namesake, found in Pirkei Avot:

 אם אין אני לי, מי לי? וכשאני לעצמי, מה אני? ואם לא עכשיו, אימתי?

 “If I am not for myself, who will be for me?
 If I am only for myself, what am I?

 These three rhetorical questions are not intended to be read independently, one from one another; rather, they are inseparably linked together.
 Taken together, they teach us to always be mindful of the fact that not only are we responsible for protecting our individual health and safety, but we are equally responsible for protecting everyone within our community, now and for all time.
-This lesson was the guiding spirit in the creation of this plan.
+This lesson was the guiding spirit last year and remains so this coming school year.